-He is currently studying the correlation between the development of the gut microbiota and cases of necrotising enterocolitis and late-onset sepsis.
-This work is being conducted as part of the Neonatal Microbiota study (NeoM), an ecological study of the microbiota of premature infants, and is supported by the Winnicott Foundation and previously Meningitis UK.
+His previous work has focused on the microbiota of infants, studying the correlation between the development of the gut microbiota and cases of necrotising enterocolitis and late-onset sepsis.
+This work was conducted as part of the Neonatal Microbiota study (NeoM), an ecological study of the microbiota of premature infants, which was supported by the Winnicott Foundation and Meningitis UK.

 Alex completed his PhD at the University of Manchester where he applied Systems Biology approaches to the study of DNA replication in human cell lines.
 He also obtained a BSc in Biological Sciences and an MSc in Bioinformatics from Imperial College.

 et al., 2019, Genomic analysis of clostridium perfringens BEC/CPILE-positive, toxinotype D and E strains isolated from healthy children, Toxins, Vol:11, ISSN:2072-6651, Pages:1-14

 et al., 2019, Temporal association of the development of oropharyngeal microbiota with early life wheeze in a population-based birth cohort, Ebiomedicine, Vol:46, ISSN:2352-3964, Pages:486-498

 et al., 2019, Streaming histogram sketching for rapid microbiome analytics, Microbiome, Vol:7, ISSN:2049-2618